What Is the RBA Cash Rate and How Does It Affect Your Mortgage?

 What Is the RBA Cash Rate?

-The RBA cash rate is the interest rate that banks charge each other for overnight loans.
-Set by the Reserve Bank of Australia, it works as the benchmark for all interest rates across the economy.
+The RBA cash rate is the interest rate banks charge each other for overnight loans.
+Set by the Reserve Bank of Australia, it acts as the benchmark for all interest rates across the economy from home loans and personal loans to savings accounts and term deposits.

-When you take out a variable rate home loan, your interest rate is usually the cash rate plus your lender's margin.
-For example, if the cash rate is 4.10% and your bank adds a 2% margin, your mortgage rate would be approximately 6.10%.
+When you take out a variable rate home loan, your interest rate is typically the cash rate plus your lender's margin.
+With the cash rate at 4.10% and a typical bank margin of 2.00%, your mortgage rate would sit around 6.10%.

-The RBA uses the cash rate as its main monetary policy tool.
+The RBA uses the cash rate as its primary monetary policy tool.
 Raising the rate increases borrowing costs, which slows spending and reduces inflation.
-Lowering the rate encourages borrowing and stimulates economic activity.
+Cutting the rate encourages borrowing and stimulates economic activity.
+Holding it signals the RBA is watching and waiting for more data before acting.

-The RBA Board meets eight times per year to review economic conditions and decide whether to adjust the cash rate.
+The RBA Board meets eight times per year, roughly every six weeks, to decide whether to adjust the rate.

 The RBA Board announces its interest rate decisions at 2:30 PM Sydney time on the following dates: